tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-Custom-Grant-flow-and-WIndows-Authentication.md

 1. Create and configure `IdentityServer3`
 2. Create client for `IdntSrv` with `Flows.Other` and `AllowedCustomGrantTypes: "windows"`
-3. Create and configure `WindowsAuthenticationServic`e with enabled WindowsAuthentication to convert windows identity to `jwt`
+3. Create and configure `WindowsAuthenticationService` with enabled WindowsAuthentication to convert windows identity to `jwt` token
 4. Create custom grant validator to validate tokens converted from `WindowsAuthenticationService`

 #### What we will archive?